Visit the institution website for COVID‑19 updates

 Months of entry

-- The programme will be taught within the School of Biology’s Centre for Biological Diversity, an internationally recognised centre of excellence for animal behaviour research.
-The staff who will teach this programme are renowned researchers in areas of animal cognition, cultural evolution, biologging and the study of complex behavioural systems.
+- The programme is taught within the School of Biology’s Centre for Biological Diversity, an internationally recognised centre of excellence for animal behaviour research, including animal cognition, cultural evolution, biologging and the study of complex systems.

-- Students will undertake a detailed independent research project within one of the School of Biology’s research groups.
-Wherever possible, students will choose which laboratory they wish to complete their project in.
+- You will undertake a detailed independent research project within one of the School of Biology’s research groups.

 - Student-led seminars and workshops are designed to support learning, enhance confidence and promote employability.